Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Offhand Attack.** If you took the Attack action and made at least one attack with a Light weapon, you can make one offhand attack with a different Light weapon you're holding as a Sleight.
 Alternatively, if you took the Attack action and made at least one Unarmed attack, you can make an extra Unarmed attack with your other hand.

-**Sprint.** Make a Mobility check with Inverse Difficulty based on your Agility modifier.
+**Sprint.** Make a Mobility check with Inverse Difficulty based on your Resilience modifier.
 On success, double your speed.
 On failure, increase your speed by your Agility modifier.

 ## Special Actions
 There are special actions that don't require an Action or a Sleight.
 You can take one Special Action per turn.